Spherical subcategories in representation theory: Introduction

 \subsection{Conventions on categories}

 Throughout, we fix an algebraically closed field $\kk$ and all algebras and varieties are defined over $\kk$.
 Additive categories are assumed to be $\kk$-linear, and subcategories to be full.

 The shift (or translation, or suspension) functor of triangulated categories is denoted by $[1]$.
 All triangles in triangulated categories are meant to be distinguished.
 Also, we will generally denote triangles abusively by $A\to B\to C$, hiding the degree increasing morphism $C\to A[1]$.
-We write $\Hom^\bullet(A,B) \coloneqq \bigoplus_{i\in\IZ} \Hom(A,B[i])[-i]$ for the homomorphism complexes in triangulated categories.
+We write $\Hom^\bullet(A,B) \coloneqq \bigoplus_{i\in\IZ} \Hom(A,B[i])[-i]$ for the homomorphism complexes in triangulated categories; these have zero differential.

 All functors between triangulated categories are meant to be exact.
 We denote derived functors with the same symbol as the functors between abelian categories.
 In particular, we write $\otimes_\Lambda$ and $\Hom_\Lambda$ instead of $\smash{\otimes_\Lambda^L}$ and $\RHom_\Lambda$, respectively.
 Often, we suppress the index $\Lambda$ from $\Hom_\Lambda$.